namnamir/access-log-parser/README.md

 # Change Log
 ## Version 1.0
-- The initial script is released on 11 Oct 2020.
+- The initial script is released on 14 Oct 2020.

 # To-Dos
+- [ ] Add menu to the script in order to make it faster and more functional.
 - [ ] Add more charts
 - [ ] Show the number of data
 - [ ] Show the last element of data
+- [ ] Export data in csv, excel, JSON, XML, etc.
+- [ ] Add elapsed time.
+- [ ] Handle errors:
+  - [ ] When the value of arguments are 0, e.g. -ne